sdomagala/docpad-plugin-functions/README.md

 ## Usage

-This plugin was inspired by [docpad-plugin-gulp](https://www.npmjs.com/package/docpad-plugin-gulp) and behaviour of this plugin is almost the same code-wise and in implementation **BUT** with slight differences:
+This plugin was inspired by [docpad-plugin-gulp](https://www.npmjs.com/package/docpad-plugin-gulp), behaviour of this plugin is almost the same code-wise and in implementation **BUT** with slight differences:
 - you don't need gulp to run it
 - MAJOR: it's not spawning any child processes so it is 100% compliant with Windows/Unix.